fairlearn/fairlearn/docs/user_guide/mitigation.rst

 In the case of a single sensitive feature, the covariance bound can be provided by a single number.
 It can be any positive number (or zero), and zero will always have the lowest accuracy, as seen in the example above.
+We advise users to try out multiple covariance values to get an idea of the covariance-accuracy trade-off, as well as how the covariance value relates to the demographic parity metric.

 In the case of multiple sensitive features, there are multiple ways of providing the covariance bound value(s), either via a single value, a list, or a dictionary